2025 FIFA Club World Cup final: Paris Saint-Germain

 Paris Saint-Germain qualified for the tournament via the UEFA ranking pathway as one of the best ranked European teams.
 They entered the tournament as the reigning European champions, having recently won the 2024–25 UEFA Champions League.
 They were drawn into group B alongside Atlético Madrid, Botafogo, and Seattle Sounders FC.
 In the opening match, Paris Saint-Germain beat Atlético Madrid 4–0 with two first half goals from Fabián Ruiz and Vitinha to go along with two late goals from Senny Mayulu and Lee Kang-in.
 In the second match, Paris Saint-Germain faced Botafogo, the reigning South American champions.
 In an extraordinary upset, the South Americans would win 1–0, with the only goal scored by Igor Jesus.
 In the third game, Paris Saint-Germain faced Seattle Sounders FC at their home stadium, winning 2–0 with goals from Khvicha Kvaratskhelia and Achraf Hakimi.
 The result secured Paris Saint-Germain's place in the knockout stage as the winner of group B, ahead of both Botafogo and Atlético Madrid — both of which also had six points — on head-to-head goal difference.

 In the round of 16, Paris Saint-Germain faced Inter Miami CF, an American team featuring former Paris Saint-Germain player Lionel Messi.
 Paris Saint-Germain won with a comfortable scoreline of 4–0, with brace from João Neves and a goal from Hakimi to go with a Miami own goal.
-In the quarter-finals, Paris Saint-Germain faced Bayern Munich in a rematch of the 2020 UEFA Champions League final, which Bayern had won 1–0.
+In the quarterfinals, Paris Saint-Germain faced Bayern Munich in a rematch of the 2020 UEFA Champions League final, which Bayern had won 1–0.
 This time, Paris Saint-Germain would win 2–0 with goals from Désiré Doué and Ousmane Dembélé.
 The match also saw Bayern player Jamal Musiala getting seriously injured due to a clash with Paris Saint-Germain goalkeeper Gianluigi Donnarumma, while two Paris Saint-Germain players — Willian Pacho and Lucas Hernández — were sent off and earned two match suspensions each.
-In the semi-finals, Paris Saint-Germain faced Real Madrid featuring former Paris Saint-Germain player Kylian Mbappe.
+In the semifinals, Paris Saint-Germain faced Real Madrid featuring former Paris Saint-Germain player Kylian Mbappe.
 Once again, Paris Saint-Germain would win comfortably, 4–0, with a brace from Ruiz and a Dembélé goal in the first half to go along with a late Gonçalo Ramos goal.